Ginkgo Biloba: Benefits, Uses, Side Effects, Risk & More

 Ginkgo biloba has been explored as a potential complementary therapy for asthma and other respiratory conditions.
 Some studies suggest that ginkgo biloba may help reduce inflammation in the airways and improve lung function.
 It may also have a bronchodilatory effect, which could aid in managing asthma symptoms.
 However, further research is required to establish its effectiveness and safety in respiratory health.
 [11]

-Side Effects and Precautions
+Ginkgo Biloba Side Effects and Precautions

 While ginkgo biloba is generally considered safe for most people when taken in recommended doses, it can cause certain side effects.
-Some individuals may experience mild gastrointestinal symptoms such as stomach upset, diarrhoea, or constipation.
+Some individuals may experience mild gastrointestinal symptoms such as stomach upset, diarrhea, or constipation.
 In rare cases, ginkgo biloba may cause allergic reactions, skin rashes, or headaches.
 It is important to consult a healthcare professional before starting any new supplements, especially if you have any pre-existing medical conditions or are taking medications.
 [2]

 Ginkgo biloba may interact with certain medications, including blood thinners, antidepressants, anticonvulsants, and certain herbal supplements.
 It is crucial to inform your healthcare provider about all medications and supplements you are taking to avoid potential interactions.
 [12]